 (804) 729-0046 or toll-free at (888) 824-7383

-Flying Squirrel Removal, Flying Squirrel Trapping & Flying Squirrel Control in VA.
-Does your home or business in Richmond VA have flying squirrels in the attic, walls, ceiling, floors, vents, soffit or crawl space?
-Our humane flying squirrel capture and removal process is the solution to your wildlife removal and animal control problems.
+Flying Squirrel Removal, Flying Squirrel Trapping & Flying Squirrel Control in the Henrico, Glen Allen, Richmond, Midlothian and Charlottesville VA areas is performed by local wildlife experts.
+Did you know that flying squirrels can enter your home through an opening smaller than a golf ball?
+We have found that these pesky critters love to move into homes as the weather turns cooler in the Fall and Winter months.
+Does your home or business in Richmond and other areas in Virginia have flying squirrels in the attic, walls, ceiling, floors, vents, soffit or crawl space?
+Our humane capture and removal process is the solution to your wildlife removal and animal pest control problems.

 Call Virginia Professional Wildlife Removal Services TODAY to have our expert wildlife control technicians resolve your flying squirrel problem.

 Flying squirrels are typically confused with young gray squirrels due to their size and squirrel characteristics.
 They are nocturnal animals equipped with two arms, two legs, large dark eyes, a flattened tail, gray-brown fur with a cream colored under belly, and very distinct flap of skin/fur that allows gliding flight for these squirrels, referred to as the patagium.
 The patagium does not allow for long distance flight.
 It simply equips the squirrel with a parachute-like ability, allowing them to glide as far as 200′ feet or more.
 Although graceful during flight, ground life can be a potential danger for these small creatures (they are prey to house cats, snakes, owls, and other large mammals).
 They are colonizing animals by nature.
 Typically multiple are present in a given area at one time (approx. 10 – 30+ in any given colony).